-How to Help You and Your Child Learn, Accept and Manage Type 1 Diabetes
+How to Help Your Child Learn About, Accept, and Manage Type 1 Diabetes

 “Most parents are overwhelmed when their child is diagnosed with Type 1 diabetes,” according to Aaron Horowitz, a forerunner in the race to help children with Type 1 diabetes learn about the disease and the importance of self-care.
 He is co-founder and inventor of the cuddly, stuffed Jerry the Bear, which teaches children with Type 1 diabetes how to care for themselves by caring for Jerry.
 Like a child with Type 1 diabetes, Jerry the Bear can be hungry, drowsy, or thirsty.

 A short video, Jerry the Bear: Our Families, shares caregivers’ stories about the first symptoms they noticed in their children.
 The families are both surprised and concerned upon learning their children have been diagnosed with Type 1 diabetes.
 One father, with his child sitting next to him, says, “We thought he might have a bladder infection.”
 A mother, looking at her young slim daughter, says, “She ate the breakfast a nineteen-year-old boy would eat.”
 A classic symptom of Type 1 diabetes is addressed by another parent: “She was drinking a lot of water.”